Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 BONUS: Yukizakura

 In late March 2020, the Tokyo region was blessed with a fascinating and rare sight – yukizakura.
 This is the term given to the uncommon phenomenon of snow falling on sakura.
-It had been 32 years since this previously happened in Tokyo, so it’s a very special treat if you get to experience this!
+It had been 32 years since this previously happened during spring in Tokyo, so it’s a very special treat if you get to experience this!

 Yukizakura are a more common scene in alpine locations such as Nagano and Utsunomiya (near Nikko).
 Lisa was incredibly fortunate to capture these incredible shots in Tokyo during the cold snap!